ocean-bit/MSI-PRO-Z690-A-WIFI-D4-12700K-Hackintosh/README.md

 Up till the present moment (2022-07-23)，the author has not released the fixed kext **IntelBluetoothFirmware** and the **IntelBTPatcher**, so, we can only build from code source or fetch from [here](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/issues/369).

+If stuck on [EB|#LOG:EXITBS:START] on BIOS version E7D25IMS.170 or latter，maybe you need to trun config.plist **Booter->Quirks->SetupVirtualMap** to true, on the version E7D25IMS.140 you can keep false.

 ## Image